January 16: Sabonis is expected to play on Friday, confirms Anthony Slater of ESPN.

 Sabonis, 29, has been out of action since November 16 due to a partially torn meniscus in his left knee.
 He has missed Sacramento’s last 27 games with the injury.

-The 11-30 Kings struggled mightily this season, but they’ve played better of late, currently holding their first three-game winning streak of the season.
+The 11-30 Kings struggled mightily this season, but they’ve played better of late and are currently on their first three-game winning streak of the season.
 They’ve beaten three projected playoff teams — the Rockets, Lakers and Knicks — during the ongoing homestand, which wraps up next Wednesday against Toronto.

-Sabonis’ name has popped up in several trade rumors this season with Sacramento near the bottom of the NBA’s standings.
+Sabonis’ name has popped up in several trade rumors this season with Sacramento near the bottom of the NBA’s standings — the Raptors have been the team most frequently linked to him.
 He’s on a lucrative long-term contract that runs through ’27/28.